marloncalvo/Parallel-Codes/threaded_segmented_sieve/README.txt

 finish at nearly the same time as the workers threads, as for each base prime, it needs sqrt(N) less elements to iterate on.

+Each thread will then conclude each own's results, which will be combined by the last living thread, and create the output.

 A further optimization could have been to chunk the iteration of the threads, so that we maintain locality, and improve our cache hits.
 Also, the use of a busy-wait / shared list, may introduce some performance loss instead of a messaging paradigm.